- JudgeMate for scooter contests

 Read guideScootering Competition Rules for Athletes

-Scootering rules for athletes: rider conduct, mandatory helmet, score clarification, DNS/DSQ, and safety protocols at competitions.
+Scootering rules for athletes: rider conduct, mandatory helmet, score clarification, DNS/DSQ, and safety protocols at competitions, based on PZSW standards.

 Read guideFrequently Asked Questions About Scootering Competitions